clubajax/popup/README.md

 # popup
-A utility for opening elemnts as a popup
+A utility for opening elements as a popup

 ## License